‘He was just howling and he wouldn’t move’: Foster mom witnesses trauma of separated migrant children

 Agustin Arbulu, executive director of Michigan Department of Civil Rights, said in a statement Wednesday that agencies working with separated children have reported receiving infants.

-"Some of the children are infants as young as three months of age and are completely unable to advocate for themselves," he said.
+"Some of the children are infants as young as 3 months of age and are completely unable to advocate for themselves," he said.

 The trauma these children face is often compounded by the violence they've already witnessed in their home countries.